mingislight/mingislight.github.io/_posts/2025-04-28-why-cloud-computing-matters-az-900.md

 ## 🔒 Security, Compliance, and Trust in the Cloud

-Security is at heart of healthcare IT.
+Security is at the heart of healthcare IT.
 Cloud platforms offer **encryption**, **multi-factor authentication (2FA)**, **Passwordless Sign-in Options** such as **Windows Hello**, and **data governance** to protect patients' and providers' information.

 From my studies in machine learning and data science, I understand that: data must be protected at every stage — storage, transit, and usage.